King Rabbit Food

 We chose New Zealand Whites because they were the most widely used for raising meat rabbits.
 Since we were wildly uneducated in the field, this seemed like the safest route.
 They are one of the larger breeds of rabbit and one Crock-Pot Rabbit Stew fed my husband and me for almost two weeks!

 We went to our local Rural King to buy our rabbits.
 In hind-site, the number one thing we should have really brushed up on was how to sex a rabbit.
 When it comes to raising meat rabbits, sexing a rabbit is probably close to the hardest thing to do for a beginner.
 The beginning of our horror story is that the employee at Rural King sold us 5 rabbits – we were looking for 4 females and 1 male.
-Months and months passed and we found out the hard way that the fella had sold us 4 MALES and 1 FEMALE.
+M

 Living Quarters for your Meat Rabbit